 When you’re done, tap End in the top right then tap to confirm.
 From there, you can tap Save in the top right to save it to your camera roll, or share it to your story.

 While not really Live Streaming, you can create Live Stories with Snapchat.

-Not familiar with Snapchat?
 The idea behind it is “deleted content.”
 Your “story” only lives online for 24 hours before it’s gone forever.

 While the demographics don’t make this the perfect network for all businesses, for those diving in, there’s a lot of room to own your space.

 If you’re eager to capture the 25 and under crowd, Snapchat could be right for you.

 Just take a look at one of the brands using it with great success.
 Taco Bell produced massive hype during the 2016 Super Bowl, teasing a mystery item across the United States.